Senior Director, Companion Animals and Engagement Department

-He founded and managed (through 2006 when he joined HSI) the Animal Help Foundation in Ahmedabad.
-He was responsible for raising all the funds for AHF and managing a wildlife rehabilitation clinic and several street dog sterilization teams (including catching units and veterinary clinics).
-He currently oversees an Olive Ridley Turtle rescue program on the eastern coast of India and a mobile treatment service in Jaipur for the elephants who are used to provide rides through the city to tourists, along with a veterinary training program.
+Before joining HSI, Rahul founded and managed the Animal Help Foundation in Ahmedabad.
+He was responsible for managing a wildlife rehabilitation clinic and several street dog sterilization teams (including catching units and veterinary clinics), along with fundraising.

 He is the recipient of the Venu Menon Animal Allies Award (2005).

-He is married with a daughter and lives in Ahmedabad.
+He is married with one human daughter plus two rescued cat and two rescued dog daughters and lives in Ahmedabad.